 Disability programs through the SSA include Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Both programs pay monthly, and once you’re approved, you can count on disability as a source of consistent income for covering medical bills, everyday living costs, and other expenses.

 Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
-Our Social Security Disability Calculator can help you determine how much you’ll receive from the SSA before you file for disability
+Our Social Security Benefits Calculator can help you determine how much you’ll receive from the SSA before you file for disability

 The Costs of Liver Disease